 Tatev Monastery © Alexander Naumov

-The tiny landlocked country of Armenia is part of the Southern Caucasus region, sandwiched between Europe and Asia and between the Black and Caspian Seas.
-Present-day Armenia occupies but a fraction of the ancient Armenia, and was once a republic of the Soviet Union.
+Present-day Armenia is a tiny landlocked country sandwiched between the Black and Caspian Seas, occupying but a fraction of the ancient Armenia.
 Its capital, Yerevan, is one of the world's oldest cities, established years before the founding of ancient Rome.

-Armenia is largely mountainous and very picturesque.
-The countryside is riddled with small lakes, and also boasts one of the world's biggest mountain lakes, Lake Sevan.
-The mountains are also home to health spas and treatment centres, and the Tavush region is known for its healing mineral waters, with resorts such as Ijevan and Dilijan popular treatment centres.
+Armenia is mountainous and incredibly picturesque.
+The countryside is riddled with small lakes, and also reveals one of the world's biggest mountain lakes, Lake Sevan.
+The mountains are home to health spas and treatment centres, and the Tavush region is known for its healing mineral waters, with popular resorts such as Ijevan and Dilijan.

-The Kotayk region boasts some of Armenia's most spectacular scenery and is a popular destination for local and foreign tourists.
+The Kotayk region has some of Armenia's most spectacular scenery.
 The resort of Tsakhkadzor ('canyon of flowers') is most popular in winter, with excellent skiing.
-Visitors to the Syunik region will find beautiful scenery and natural springs, as well as sights like the Tatev Monastery, the Stonehenge of Armenia (Karahunj), Goris and the Shaki Waterfall.
-To the north, the Lori region is sought out by campers and hikers, but also boasts two UNESCO World Heritage Sites, the monasteries of Sanahin and Haghpat, as well as the Odzun Cathedral.
+Visitors to the Syunik region will find beautiful natural springs, as well as the Tatev Monastery, Karahunj (the Stonehenge of Armenia), and the Shaki Waterfall.
+To the north, the Lori region is great for hiking, and hosts two UNESCO World Heritage Sites, the monasteries of Sanahin and Haghpat, as well as the Odzun Cathedral.
 East of Yerevan lies the spiritual centre of Armenia, the Holy See of Echmiadzin, the most significant cathedral in the world's oldest Christian nation.

 Become our Armenia Travel Expert